jegelstaff/formulize/docs/development_environment.md

 # Development Environment

 Formulize can be run locally using Docker containers.
+This makes [local debugging with XDebug](/developers/debugging) very easy.

-Here are the relevant files and locations:
+Here are the relevant files and locations involved in the Docker setup:

 1. There is a docker-compose.yaml file in the root of the respository.
 2. There is a Docker folder that contains a _Dockerfile_, and a _php_ folder with .ini files in it, and a _mariadb_ folder with the database in it